hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 ## Cucumber

-A [BDD](https://cucumber.io/docs/bdd/) approach is desired for our E2E test strategy as it ensures we closely track valid customer scenarios.
-Cucumber is one framework that provides tools to follow this methodology.
-One benefit being that tests can be written in human-readable text.
-This allows developers, project managers and quality assurance to formulate tests that are connected to code to run valid customer scenarios.
-[Cucumber](https://cucumber.io) uses the Gherkin plain language parser to describe tests.
+Our E2E tests use the [Cucumber](https://cucumber.io) framework, which allows them to be written in a [BDD](https://cucumber.io/docs/bdd/) approach that ensures we closely track valid customer scenarios.
+The framework allows tests to be written in a human-readable text format by way of the Gherkin plain language parser, which gives developers, project managers, and quality assurance the ability to write easy-to-read scenarios that connect to more complex code underneath.

 ### Requirements